pingcap/docs-cn/tispark/tispark-user-guide_v1.x.md

 ## Environment setup

-+ The TiSpark 2.x supports Spark 2.3.x.
-It does not support any versions earlier than 2.3.x.
-If you want to use Spark 2.1.x, use TiSpark 1.x instead.
++ The current version of TiSpark supports Spark 2.1.
+For Spark 2.0 and Spark 2.2, it has not been fully tested yet.
+It does not support any versions earlier than 2.0.
-+ There are small changes when TiSpark works with different minor versions of Spark 2.3.x.
-The default version TiSpark supports is Spark 2.3.2.
-If you want to use TiSpark with Spark 2.3.1 or Spark 2.3.0, you need to build from sources to avoid conflicting APIs.
-For more details, see [How to build from sources](https://github.com/pingcap/tispark#how-to-build-from-sources).
 + TiSpark requires JDK 1.8+ and Scala 2.11 (Spark2.0 + default Scala version).
 + TiSpark runs in any Spark mode such as YARN, Mesos, and Standalone.